 What are competition ribs?

-The timing is also different from the 3-2-1 method because it’s based on the temperature of the meat at the beginning.
+The timing is also different from the 3-2-1 method because it’s based on the temperature of the meat at the start of cooking.
 Sometimes instead of 3 hours of smoking, it’s around 2 hours depending on the type of meat.
-There are also other differences in the presentation of the ribs too.
+After visiting many BBQ restaurants in Austin, Charleston, and other southern cities, I’ve found that there are also other differences in the presentation of the ribs too.

 Buying the right type of ribs

 The best ribs to smoke depend on your personal preference and here’s how to choose.
 If you want something fatter and more tender, choose the St. Louis style ribs at the butcher.
 These ribs are near the belly of the pig and have much less meat than baby back ribs, but have more fat marbling which contributes to a more tender texture of meat.